All comparisonsTask Managers

 Todoist

-ClickUp fails first because the interface demands planning instead of execution.
+ClickUp fails first because it breaks when the interface demands planning before execution.

 Verdict